 We keep adding to this list as we find more favorites!
 These suggestions are from Kristie's boys--a tween and a teen.

-My boys will play with any groups--adults and kids alike--if this game is an option.
-You'll laugh through the whole thing!
+My tween and teen boys will play with any group--adults and kids alike--if this game is an option.
 It's a hilarious combination of two classics, Pictionary and Telephone.
 I recommend the 12-player version because it will be a favorite when friends or family visit!

-Here's another game that will keep everyone laughing!
+Here's another fun family board game that will keep everyone laughing!
 You have to guess who answered what--no wrong answers but plenty of ridiculous and surprising ones.
 This one works better with teens (and you may have to remind everyone to keep it clean).

 Like this blog post?
 We'd love to have you follow us on Pinterest and pin it for later!